Natti-y/Mobilt_java24_Natasha_Axelsen_API_intergration_v5/README.md

-# WeatherApp – API Report

-This application integrates with the **OpenWeather API** (https://openweathermap.org/) to fetch real-time weather data.
-The API provides structured JSON responses containing valuable information such as temperature, weather conditions, humidity, wind speed, and weather icons.

-We use two main endpoints from the API:
+# Mobilt_java24_DittNamn_API_intergration_v5

+## Description
+In this project I have created a weather application where users can log in, search for a city or coordinates, and then see the current weather.
+The app integrates with the **OpenWeather REST API** to fetch real-time weather data.
+The user can choose whether to search by city name or latitude/longitude through the settings screen.

+The project follows a multi-fragment structure with proper backstack navigation.
+The UI adapts to both **portrait and landscape** orientation.
+All code is written in **Kotlin**.

+---

+## Functionality
+- Login screen with shared preferences to save session
+- Search screen where the user enters city name or coordinates
+- Weather details fetched from OpenWeather API
+- Displays temperature, description, humidity, wind speed and icon
+- Switch in settings to choose between “City” or “Coordinates” mode
+- Logout clears preferences and returns to login screen

+---

+## API Integration
+I used the **OpenWeather API** (https://openweathermap.org/).
+Endpoints:
-- **`/weather?q={city}`** – fetches the current weather for a given city name.
+- `/weather?q={city}&appid={API_KEY}` – fetch weather by city name
-- **`/weather?lat={lat}&lon={lon}`** – fetches the current weather based on geographic coordinates.
+- `/weather?lat={lat}&lon={lon}&appid={API_KEY}` – fetch weather by coordinates

-The app communicates with the API using **Retrofit**, a popular HTTP client for Kotlin and Android.
-When the user inputs either a city name or latitude/longitude values, the app sends an asynchronous request to the API.
-Retrofit handles the parsing of the JSON response into Kotlin **data classes**.

-The data is then exposed to the UI through a **ViewModel** using **StateFlow**.
-The ViewModel ensures that network operations happen on background threads, while the UI remains responsive.
-Depending on the result, the app updates the UI with either weather information or an error message.

-For example, a request such as `/weather?q=Stockholm&appid=API_KEY` returns JSON with fields like `main.temp`, `weather[0].description`, and `weather[0].icon`.
-This data is displayed in the app: temperature in Celsius, textual weather description, and an icon (fetched from OpenWeather’s image resources).
+The responses are parsed with **Retrofit** into Kotlin data classes.
+The data is exposed through a **ViewModel** using StateFlow and displayed in the UI with temperature in Celsius, weather description, and a weather icon.

-This integration ensures the application provides **real-time, valuable, and user-friendly weather information** to the end user.
+---

+## Setup/Installation Requirements
+1. Clone the repo
+2. Open in Android Studio
+3. Add your OpenWeather `API_KEY` in `ApiClient.kt`
+4. Build & run on an emulator or device

+---

+## Project Features
+- 4 fragments: Login, Home, Search, Details (+ Settings)
+- Backstack navigation implemented with Navigation Component
+- API data fetched with Retrofit and displayed in UI
+- Orientation support (portrait & landscape)
+- Kotlin only implementation